Robert Myers (offensive lineman)

-Robert Myers (born December 26, 1991) is an American football guard for the New Jersey Generals of the United States Football League (USFL).
-He played college football at Tennessee State, and was drafted by the Baltimore Ravens in the fifth round of the 2015 NFL Draft.
+Robert Myers (born December 26, 1991) is an American professional football guard.
+He played college football at Tennessee State, and was selected by the Baltimore Ravens in the fifth round of the 2015 NFL draft.

-Early years
+Early life

 Myers attended La Vergne High School in La Vergne, Tennessee.

 College career

 Myers played at Tennessee State from 2010 to 2014.
 In his senior season in 2014, he started in all 12 games.
 He was named the All-Ohio Valley Conference second-team for his accomplishments in the 2015 season.

 Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

-Myers was selected by the Baltimore Ravens in the fifth round (176th overall pick) of the 2015 NFL Draft.
+Myers was selected by the Baltimore Ravens in the fifth round (176th overall pick) of the 2015 NFL draft.
 On September 5, 2015, he was released by the Ravens.

 Indianapolis Colts

 On September 6, 2015, Myers was claimed off waivers by the Indianapolis Colts.
 On September 11, 2015, he was waived by the Colts.

-Second stint with the Ravens
+Baltimore Ravens (second stint)

-On September 21, 2015, Myers was signed to the Baltimore Ravens' practice squad.
+On September 21, 2015, Myers was signed to the Ravens' practice squad.